atheck/react-elmish/README.md

 ### Symbols instead of strings

-You can also use symbols for the message type instead of strings:
+You can also use **Symbols** for the message type instead of strings:

-1. Declare a symbol for the message:
+1. Declare a Symbol for the message:

     ```ts
     const ResetMsg = Symbol("reset");